Avalon Boulevard: Geography

+Avalon Boulevard emerges southward as a fifth roadbed out of the intersection of San Pedro Street and Jefferson Boulevard.
+It passes through the southern Los Angeles County cities and communities of Carson, and Willowbrook, ending at Water Street in Wilmington.
+Its total length is about 17.3 mi.
+It was named, repaved and reinforced in the 1920s.

 Transportation

 Avalon Boulevard carries Metro Local lines 51 and 246; Line 51 serves Avalon Boulevard between Jefferson Boulevard and Victoria Street, and Line 246 south of Victoria Street.

 Metro C Line

 The Metro C Line operates a freeway median rail station in the center median of the Century Freeway(Interstate 105) above Avalon Boulevard.